As you know the new Star Wars: Rise of the Resistance is opening tomorrow in…

 Alternatives to Waking Up Early

-On the plus side, you don’t have to stay in Hollywood Studios all day to wait.
-This is a perfect idea if you aren’t really interested in seeing many other Hollywood Studios attractions that day, or want to experience the park at night.
+On the plus side, since a backup boarding pass will be at the end of the day, you don’t have to stay in Hollywood Studios all day to wait.
+This is a perfect idea if you aren’t really interested in seeing many other Hollywood Studios attractions that day, or if you just want to experience the park at night.

-This strategy even works well if you want to tour many attractions in Hollywood Studios.
+This strategy works even better if you don’t want to tour many attractions in Hollywood Studios.
 Since it can be a half-day park, you can organize experiencing the other attractions in the afternoon and evening when you come back to ride Rise of the Resistance.

 Once We Have a Boarding Group, Can We Leave Hollywood Studios and Come Back?

-We’ve been able to ride all the major Hollywood Studios attractions (Tower of Terror, Slinky Dog Dash, Toy Story Mania, Rock ‘n’ Roller Coaster) some days before 10:00 am while waiting for our Rise of the Resistance boarding group to be called.
+We’ve been able to ride all the major Hollywood Studios attractions (Tower of Terror, Slinky Dog Dash, Toy Story Mania, Rock ‘n’ Roller Coaster) some days while waiting for our Rise of the Resistance boarding group to be called.

-If your group is called and you return to Rise of the Resistance right away however, you will most likely experience much longer wait times for these other rides.
+If your group is called and you return to Rise of the Resistance right away, however, you will most likely experience much longer wait times for these other rides later on.

 This is a perfect strategy and will allow you to save a whole lot of time in the long run.